Kalwantrao/jmwe-automation/README.md

 - Open the command prompt in project’s root directory.

+- Update the gradle.properties file as per your setting values provided in acli.properties file for jira instance.

-- Use command to run the scripts of jmwe-extensions using gradle: `gradlew conditions validators postfunctions`
+- Use command to run the scripts of jmwe-extensions using gradle: `./gradlew conditions validators postfunctions`
+- Use command to run the single extension using gradle:
+   `./gradlew conditions-currentStatusCondition` ,
+   `./gradlew conditions-commentRequiredValidator` ,
+   `./gradlew conditions-addFieldValueToParentIssuePostfunction`

 ## Gint framework documentation
 Check the documentation for getting started with gint-acli